jenkinsci/multibranch-action-triggers-plugin/README.md

 Summary
 =======
 Multi Branch Pipeline Jobs are capable of creating/deleting Pipelines depending on the branches in the repository.
-They also remove old runs, depending on the orphaned item strategy configured for the pipeline.
+They also remove old runs, depending on the orphaned item strategy configured for the pipeline, or when a branch is deleted.

 For some reasons, tasks/jobs/scripts may be needed to run depending on Pipeline creation/deletion.
 For example, you may need to build up a new environment when a new branch is created and this environment must be ready before